Gold Gardneri Killifish (Aphyosemion gardneri Gold)

 A colourful Banner Lyretail killifish supplied around 3-4 cm, best in a covered, quiet planted aquarium with small live or frozen foods.

 Adult size is the maximum length this species reaches at full maturity (scientific sources).
 The livestock you receive will be younger and smaller — pick a size variant above for the actual shipping size.
-Photos are AI-enhanced, so the animal may show subtle colour or marking differences.
+Product-photo provenance and any image-specific limitations are stated on the listing.

 Maintain these water conditions for optimal health and vibrant colors

 Red-Chinned Aphyosemion (Aphyosemion calliurum), also known in the hobby as the Banner Lyretail, is a small West African killifish with fine lyretail finnage, red spotting and the red throat area that gives the trade name its appeal.
-The old listing had useful husbandry detail, but it also carried forced buyer phrases and a confusing annual/non-annual breeding line.
-This reviewed version keeps the rich care content, adds source-backed corrections and removes the keyword stuffing.

 This listing is for young fish supplied at approximately 3-4 cm.
 Plan for adults around 5 cm total length.
 Petra lists 4 cm, while FishBase and WAK give 5 cm; for aquarium planning, the safer answer is to allow for a 5 cm killifish with space for cover, display and gentle territorial behaviour.